I am sharing the principle of contrast in design and how to use it in your home!

 Successfully using contrast in a space is just one of the seven principles of interior design that we’ll be looking at today.

 This is the third in a series on learning all about the Principles Of Design.
-Click HERE to see the others!
+Click HERE to see the rest of the series!

 The interior design principle of contrast refers to the difference in the luminance (or color) of objects and to the arrangement of opposite elements or effects in a space.
 There are many ways that contrast can be used in a room: